This chapter will give you the sense of how we know so much about stars. They are very distant, but we can know a lot about them.

 Understanding what distance does to the brightness of a star requires understanding the inverse square law.
 This law governs the way light spreads out from a source into the universe.
 It is a result of a three-dimensional space.
 We used two demonstrations to illustrate the effect.
 If you double the distance from a light source to a detector, the light intensity drops by a factor of 4!
 See page 282 or look at this graphic.

 We need a formal system of measuring star brightness.
 The concept of this dates to ancient times and the Greek astronomer Hipparchos.
 The basic system assigns a value of 6, or 6th magnitude, to the faintest stars one can see with the naked eye.
 The brightest stars are labeled 1st magnitude.
 Later astronomers, using telescopes and measuring instruments, found that the brightest stars were about 100 times brighter than the faintest.
-This was the basis for trhe formal system we use.
-Magnitude 6 is assigned to the faintest visible star (that's magnitude 6.0).
+This was the basis for the formal system we use.
+Magnitude 6 is assigned to the faintest star you can see without optical aid (that's magnitude 6.0).
 A magnitude 1 star is defined as being exactly 100 times brighter.
 Five magnitude steps (1 to 2, 2 to 3, 3 to 4, 4 to 5, 5 to 6) add up to 100 times brightness difference.
-The non-linear response of the human eye produces an interest property of this system; one magnitude step is not 20 (100/5), but rather the fifth root of 100, which we round to 2.512 (try this with your calculator).
+The non-linear response of the human eye produces an interesting property of this system; one magnitude step is not 20 (100/5), but rather the fifth root of 100, which we round to 2.512 (try this with your calculator).

 Magnitude 1 ---| 2 | 3 | = 100 times brightness 4 | 5 | 6 ---|